Similar Cases Recommendation using Legal Knowledge Graphs: Conclusion

 \section{Conclusion}

-We constructed a legal knowledge graph from a corpus of judicial and legal documents predominantly focusing on intellectual property rights cases and related legislation.
-Using graph neural network models, we conducted experiments on citation linked prediction and case similarity over a network of cases.
-Incorporating domain relevant features resulted in an immediate improvement in the results, which implies that further work that builds atop the currently utilized feature set bears the potential of adding to this performance.
-We have developed a demo that can be used to explore and analyze similar cases.
+We constructed a legal knowledge graph from a corpus of Indian judicial and legal documents, predominantly focusing on intellectual property rights cases and related legislation.
+We trained graph neural network (GNN) models for citation linked prediction and case similarity.
+We showed that incorporating domain relevant features extracted using topic modeling and inputs from domain experts results in improved performance.
+Such knowledge graphs can also be used to infuse knowledge into or fine tune large language models (LLMs) before using them in downstream tasks.

-\begin{acks} We thank the reviewers for their comments and suggestions.
-This work was done in partial fulfillment of the Master's degree of the first two authors at the University of Delhi.
-We also thank IBM's Global Remote Mentorship program for their support. \end{acks}